 Creative Commons have set up an easy to use 'Licence Features' page to help creators choose the licence most suitable for their work.
 The functionality in the page lets creators select a licence, enter attribution metadata and provides all the information in HTML for pasting into webpages.

 You may first want to consider what you would like to achieve by sharing your work before selecting one of the six available CC licences.
 For example, if you want to contribute to a Wikipedia article your work must carry a CC BY-SA licence.
-See this page for further information.

 Bond University Library provides customer-focused, quality innovative services, information resources and programs to support the teaching, learning and research needs of the University community.